carlos-el/EventPost-CCProject/docs/index.md

 This section will describe the continuous integration system and tools, the testing and the building tool used.

 ### Testing:
-A series of unitary test have been develop for our basic microservice entities.
+A series of tests have been develop for our microservices.
 For testing the code the python library [pytest](https://docs.pytest.org/en/latest/contents.html) has been used.
 Another library, [coverage](https://coverage.readthedocs.io/en/v4.5.x/), has been also used for generating the testing coverage reports.
 Finally this information is uploaded to [CodeCov](https://codecov.io/) using its command tool.

+For implementing integration tests for the REST services we have used pytest and a Falcon feature, a [testing client](https://falcon.readthedocs.io/en/stable/api/testing.html) that lets us send requests to the server without starting it.

 Once we have created our test we can execute them, check the tests coverage, generate a report file and upload the report to CodeCov.